-- Those who have elastic skin and good bone structure.
+- Who have elastic skin and good bone structure.

-- Those who are generally healthy and do not have a medical condition that could impede healing.
+- Are generally healthy and do not have a medical condition that could impede healing.

-- Those who have realistic expectations of the results and willing to follow all pre-op and post-op instructions.
+- Have realistic expectations of the results and willing to follow all pre-op and post-op instructions.

 A mini facelift is performed under sedation anaesthesia and this will allow you to sleep during the procedure and wake up comfortably at the end.